 The sad part is that the script is a waste of a decent cast.
 Shannyn Sossamon does “scared but capable” pretty well but isn’t given enough material to elevate her to “scream queen.”
 Edward Burns is actually an unusual character playing a detective is going along with this, but his character is written to be useless.
 Ray Wise is “The Devil” on The CW’s “Reaper,” but here he is terribly underutilized as a smarmy television producer.
 All the elements are convoluted, as if no one person had an overall image of what the final film should look like let alone how to get it there.
 Are we really supposed to believe that, if you die angry while holding a cell phone, you can make the “Can you hear me now?” guy throw himself in front of a bus?

 Even in the moments that work, there isn’t enough of a foundation to hold it up, even just to get to the next scene.
 It’s as if someone took three or more scripts, mined them for the money shots, then put their own name at the top.
 If the delivery of the plot device (the “ringtone”) had been more intimate and covert (suggesting a delusion) or if the power behind it had seemed more potent (a demon or avenging angel maybe?), the story would have carried the weight necessary to keep it interesting.
-As it is, One Last Call would have you believe that if someone dies with a cell phone and your number is in the contact list, it won’t take six degrees of separation to pull you into a cheesy horror movie.
+As it is, One Missed Call would have you believe that if someone dies with a cell phone and your number is in the contact list, it won’t take six degrees of separation to pull you into a cheesy horror movie.